tingyu12345/white/youtube_data/A1 learners.md

 **Micro habit:** Build a gap between the trigger and your response—even a few seconds is enough.
 That small space protects your relationships, your peace, and your future self.
 Every time you choose to pause, you're building emotional discipline—and that is real strength.

 ---

-## Vocabulary Breakdown by Crystal
-Crystal's here to walk you through some of the words and expressions from today's episode.
-Repeat and whisper them back if you'd like!

-- **lack**：to not have enough of something
-- **willpower**：inner ability to do something hard
-- **extremes**：far ends, doing too much or not enough
-- **burn out**：to be so exhausted you feel empty
-- **consistent**：showing up again and again
-- **unpredictable**：keeps changing, never know what's next
-- **doable**：small enough to try, achievable
-- **momentum**：forward energy after starting
-- **ridiculous**：silly or funny, but still works
-- **guilt**：heavy feeling when you think you've done something wrong
-- **gratitude**：feeling thankful
-- **creep in**：enters slowly, often without you realizing
-- **push someone's buttons**：say or do something that instantly makes you upset

-Crystal's tip: Choose just one word from this list and let it sit with you today.
-Whisper it, write it, use it with care.

----